-Val Tobin’s Current Projects: Non-Fiction Book Based on Val Tobin’s Master’s Thesis
+Val Tobin’s Current Projects: Non-Fiction Book Based on Master’s Thesis

 Changed for Life: The After-Effects of Near-Death Experience

-One of Val Tobin’s current projects started as research on the after-effects of near-death experience (NDE) for her Master of Parapsychology degree (you can read about that in Val’s bio).
-Val Tobin’s Changed for Life explores what happens to those who’ve had a near-death experience after they return to life.
+One of my current projects started as research on the after-effects of near-death experience (NDE) for my Master of Parapsychology degree (you can read about that in Val’s bio).
+Changed for Life explores what happens to those who’ve had a near-death experience after they return to life.
 As one might expect, their lives are altered.
 Not only have they been given a second chance at continuing their physical existence, but they are impacted at every other level as well: emotional, mental, and spiritual.

 Many experiencers return from the event forever changed, and the effects aren’t limited to those who’ve had the experience.
 Friends, loved ones, and anyone hearing the stories experiencers tell can be affected as if they’ve had the experience themselves.